geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Pondering the internet's profound impact on life and thinking.
 - Uncertainty about the Internet's Meaning
   - Stan Muller's perspective on living in the middle of history.
-  - Author's realization of living in the midst of internet history.
+  - John's realization of living in the midst of internet history.
   - Acknowledgment of not fully understanding the internet's significance.

 ## Academic Decathlon
 - Introduction to Boarding School and Friendship
-  - Author's enrollment in a boarding school in Alabama.
+  - John's enrollment in a boarding school in Alabama.
   - Close friendship with roommate Todd.
-  - Todd's remark about the author's stream-of-consciousness sharing.
+  - Todd's remark about John's stream-of-consciousness sharing.
 - Supportive Friendship and SAT Adventure
-  - Author and Todd's supportive and candid relationship.
+  - John and Todd's supportive and candid relationship.
   - Journey to Georgia for the SAT.
   - Todd's exceptional performance and a humorous incident.
 - Academic Decathlon and Todd's Plan
-  - Todd's suggestion for the author to join the Academic Decathlon team.
+  - Todd's suggestion for John to join the Academic Decathlon team.
   - The structure of Academic Decathlon with varying GPA levels.
-  - Todd's belief in the author's potential despite poor grades.
+  - Todd's belief in John's potential despite poor grades.
 - Learning and Growth through Academic Decathlon
   - Teamwork and studying together for Academic Decathlon.
   - Learning various subjects and expanding knowledge.
-  - The author's improvement and confidence boost due to Todd's guidance.
+  - John's improvement and confidence boost due to Todd's guidance.
 - Success at State Level and Nationals
-  - The author's achievement in Academic Decathlon.
+  - John's achievement in Academic Decathlon.
   - Medals won and overall team success.
   - Growing academic confidence leading to improved grades.
 - Reflection on Present and the Role of Rivers
-  - The author's reflection on current stress and concerns.
+  - John's reflection on current stress and concerns.
   - Seeking solace and normalcy in being outdoors.
   - Comparison of the river's continuous flow to life's journey.
 - The Impact of Todd's Friendship
   - Memories of shared moments and experiences with Todd.
   - Todd's enduring influence and the impact of his friendship.
-  - Todd's love carrying the author through challenges.
+  - Todd's love carrying John through challenges.
 - Nostalgic Remembrance and Conclusion
   - Nostalgic memory of an Academic Decathlon victory.
   - The passage of time and the significance of shared memories.